Community Housing Options and Support

 - Demonstrate the ability to live independently

-- Willing to participate in case management, monthly check-ins and workshops facilitated by Massey Centre
+- Willing to participate in case management, monthly check-ins, home visits and workshops facilitated by Abiona Centre or in collaboration with partners.

 "Abiona Centre not only gave me the ability to care for my child, but the motivation to get what I wanted for my life - to have my daughter with me and to live independently."